infrahq/infra/docs/getting-started/quickstart.md

 infra login localhost
 ```

-This will output the Infra Access Key which you will use to login in cases of emergency recovery.
+This will output the Infra access key which you will use to login in cases of emergency recovery.
 Please store this in a safe place as you will not see this again.

 <details>
   <summary><strong>Find the login URL if not using localhost</strong></summary><br />